sarthakgunjal04/krushiRakshak/docs/Agrisense_Documentation.md

 ### Looking Ahead

-As we continue working on AgriSense, we want it to become the main digital tool for Indian farmers, helping them from planting to harvest.
+As we continue working on KrushiRakshak, we want it to become the main digital tool for Indian farmers, helping them from planting to harvest.
 We plan to add machine learning, connect with IoT devices, and expand community features to keep up with what farmers need.

 By combining technology, data, and community, we're creating something that helps farmers make better decisions, avoid losses, and improve their lives.
-AgriSense isn't just an app—it's our way of making farming smarter and more sustainable.
+KrushiRakshak isn't just an app—it's our way of making farming smarter and more sustainable.

 ---